+65 3129 4104

 Notary Verification Added

-After the translator signs the certification, a Singapore Notary Public verifies the translator’s identity and signature.
-The notary does not review the translation content, only the authenticity of the declaration.
+Once the translator signs the note, a Singapore Notary Public checks the translator's identity and signature.
+The notary does not check the translated words, only the signature is verified.

 Requirement Guide